Why cover this topic?

 Would you like to know more?

-The Contractor Life series, and this article in the series is also published through Medium.
+The Consulting Life series, and this article in the series is also published through Medium.
 Read Here..